 This talk motivates the need for Private Set Intersection (PSI) techniques with various features and privacy properties and illustrates several concrete Private Set Intersection protocols that offer appreciably better efficiency than prior work.
 We also demonstrate their practicality via experimental results obtained from a prototype implementation and discuss a number of systems issues encountered in developing a toolkit that provides various flavors of PSI.

-Gene Tsudik is a professor of Computer Science at the University of California, Irvine (UCI).
-He received his PhD in Computer Science from USC in 1991.
-Before coming to UCI in 2000, he was at IBM Zurich Research Laboratory (1991-1996) and USC/ISI (1996-2000).
-Over the years, his research interests included many topics in security and applied cryptography.
-He currently serves as Director of Secure Computing and Networking Center (SCONCE) and Director of the Networked Systems (NetSys) Graduate Program at UCI.
+Gene Tsudik is a Professor in the Department of Computer Science at the University of California, Irvine (UCI).
+He obtained his PhD in Computer Science from USC in 1991 for research on firewalls and Internet access control.
+Before coming to UCI in 2000, he was a Project Leader at IBM Zurich Research Laboratory (1991-1996) and USC Information Science Institute (1996-2000).
+Over the years, his research interests included: routing, firewalls, authentication, mobile networks, secure e-commerce, anonymity ad privacy, group communication, digital signatures, key management, mobile ad hoc networks, as well as database privacy and secure storage.
+He is currently serving as the Director of Secure Computing and Networking Center (SCONCE) at UCI and the Vice-Chair of the Computer Science Department.
+In 2007, he was on sabbatical at the University of Rome as a Fulbright Senior Scholar.
 Since 2009, he is the Editor-in-Chief of ACM Transactions on Information and Systems Security (TISSEC).